Skip to main content

 info

 SEGUL CLI can handle non-standard file extensions that are not listed above.
 Use the --format option to set the input format.
 The GUI version will not allow inputting non-standard file extensions.
-You can change the file extension to one of the supported file extensions or use the CLI version.
+You can change the file extension to one of the supported extensions or use the CLI version.

 Example Dataset